Eldon Lautermilch

-Eldon Floyd Lautermilch (born September 9, 1949) is a Canadian provincial politician.
+Eldon Floyd Lautermilch (September 9, 1949 – February 9, 2026) was a Canadian provincial politician.
 He was the Saskatchewan New Democratic Party member of the Legislative Assembly of Saskatchewan for the constituency of Prince Albert Northcote.

-Life
+Life and career

-He was first elected in 1986 and was re-elected in subsequent elections in 1991, 1995, 1999 and 2003.
+Lautermilch was first elected in 1986 and was re-elected in subsequent elections in 1991, 1995, 1999 and 2003.

 He was appointed to the cabinet in 1992, and held several portfolios including Energy and Mines, Rural Development, Economic and Co-operative Development, Minister of Intergovernmental Affairs, Minister of Aboriginal Affairs, Forestry, Minister of Highways and Transportation, and Government House Leader.

-He won the 2003 election by more than 1600 votes.
+Lautermilch won the 2003 election by more than 1600 votes.

-Lautermilch did not run in the 2007 election.
+He did not run in the 2007 election.

+Lautermilch died of complications from amyotrophic lateral sclerosis (ALS) on February 9, 2026, at the age of 76.